milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 }
 ```

 SurrenderGold method returns Gold object and we are not sure is it will contain some value or it will be null.
-So we need to check that in client code, in order to avoid raising exception.
+So we need to check that in client code, in order to avoid raising an exception.

-This is where Option (or Maybe) objects come into place.
-We could change code so SurrenderGold method returns Option<T> (T is Gold in this case),
-and here is the new implementation:
+This is where Option (or Maybe) object come into place.
+We could change code so SurrenderGold method returns Option<T> (T is Gold in this case), and here is the new implementation:

 ```